For more information about studying Geography at York College, take a look at our Frequently Asked Questions document.

 - Changing Places (already covered at AS Level)

 - Contemporary Urban Environments (already covered at AS Level)

 This involves an individual investigation where the student produces a minimum 3000 word report that accounts for 60 marks and 20% of the A Level.
 This piece of work is internally assessed and moderated by AQA.

 udent produces a minimum 3000 word report that accounts for 60 marks and 20% of the A Level.
 This piece of work is internally assessed and moderated by AQA.

 Good course combinations

 There are many job opportunities for students who have taken courses in Geography, and employers welcome the wide range of skills covered.
-You might be surprised just how many geography-related jobs there are!
-If you are considering university, then you will find that Geography has a good reputation with admissions tutors.
-Geography sits comfortably with both the sciences and humanities, and as such has a wide appeal.
+Geography sits comfortably with both sciences and humanities.
 Past students have gone on to study Physical Geography, Human Geography, Environmental Management and Environmental Science.